kontena/kontena/docs/using-kontena/applications.md

 # Applications

 Any kind of applications can be easily deployed to Kontena using the Kontena `app` commands.
 With these commands, you can use Kontena like many of the popular PaaS platforms.
-One of the most interesting feature of is the ability to import projects from some of the most famous PaaS platforms.
+One of the most interesting features is the ability to import projects from some of the most famous PaaS platforms.

 Kontena app commands include: